-Whale watching is very popular in southern California and Baja Mexico.
-The best locations to photograph gray whales in Baja are Laguna San Ignacio, Magdalena Bay, and Scammon’s Lagoon.
+Because of these whales’ predictable appearances, whale watching is very popular in southern California and Baja Mexico.
+The best locations to photograph these whales in Baja are Laguna San Ignacio, Magdalena Bay, and Scammon’s Lagoon.
 ‘Friendly’ whales are most commonly encountered at San Ignacio during the months of February and March.